DTU-ELMA/European_Dataset/README.md

 # Contributors

+The work presented here was supported by the Danish Council for Strategic Research through the project ``5s --- Future Electricity Markets'', no. 12--132636/DSF.

 **Tue Vissing Jensen (Technical University of Denmark)**: Repository manager, organizer.
 Contributor if not listed below.

 **Hugo de Sevin (Technical University of Denmark)**: COSMO-REA6 conversion code.
 UK grid specification.